tvondra/connection_limits/README.md

 Current state of limits
 -----------------------
-If you want to see the current status of limits, use 'connection_limits' view.
+If you want to see the current state of the rules (how many connections match each rule), use 'connection_limits' view.
 Just do this:

     db=# select * from conneection_limits;

-and you'll see which limits are almost exhausted etc.
+and you'll see which quotas are almost reached, etc.